Amazon EC2 instances featuring AMD EPYC processors provide up to 10% lower cost than comparable instances

 EC2 instances featuring AMD EPYC processors provide additional choices to help you optimize both cost and performance for your workloads.
 Available now in the EC2 general purpose (M5), general purpose burstable (T3), and memory optimized (R5) instance families.

-EC2 instances featuring AMD EPYC processors deliver a 10% lower cost compute and memory compared to comparable instances.
+EC2 instances featuring AMD EPYC processors deliver up to 10% lower cost compute and memory compared to comparable instances.
 Since many workloads utilize only a fraction of the processor's maximum performance, these instances offer a better fit for many workloads.

 Seamless Workload Migration